THE HISTORY OF THE DOVE STATUETTE

 imageedit_746_4867654305

-The GMA Dove Awards, the annual hallmark event of the Christian and Gospel music industry, recently celebrated its 51st anniversary.
+The GMA Dove Awards, the annual hallmark event of the Christian and Gospel music industry, is celebrating its 55th anniversary in 2024.
 As the show has grown over the years, including 2020’s innovative, re-vamped format in response to the worldwide pandemic, the awards have expanded to include a wide range of genres and categories representing the full scope of today’s music.
 What started as a small gathering at the Peabody Hotel in Memphis, TN to award the year’s best in Southern Gospel now includes the best in Urban, Gospel, Worship, Latin, Pop, Rock, Hip-Hop and more.
 Industry veteran Bob McConnell, Art Director and Designer for Benson Records from the 1960s to the 1980s, was one of the original planners of the very first Dove Awards show in 1969.
 Even though he couldn’t have predicted how the industry would change over the years, he’s been excited to see firsthand how the Dove Awards has grown to be the cherished event it is today.

 In the mid-1960s, McConnell was working for a Nashville printing company owned by the Bensons.
 When the family decided to start a publishing company for Southern Gospel artists, McConnell, an artist, photographer and designer, was brought on as Art Director for the label.
 While there, he oversaw and designed album art for the entire roster.
 When discussions began in 1969 about launching an award show for the industry, McConnell was part of a small group who turned the idea into reality.